EA recently patented a concept called Dynamic Difficulty Adjustment. Is it evidence that scripting is real or is it something else?

-Dynamic Difficulty Adjustment is a technique for adaptively changing a game to make it easier or harder.
+Dynamic Difficulty Adjustment is a technique for adapting a game to make it easier or harder.
 Typically, the game difficulty will be adjusted once undesirable player states (e.g., boredom or frustration) are observed.
-In the article, the authors describe a particular Dynamic Difficulty Adjustment concept which serves the objective of maximizing a player’s engagement, i.e. make players play more by ensuring that they neither get bored nor frustrated.
+In the article, the authors describe a particular Dynamic Difficulty Adjustment concept which serves the aim of maximizing a player’s engagement, i.e. make players play more by ensuring that they neither get bored nor frustrated.

 According to the article, the result was a 9 % increase in player engagement.

 In the community, it’s the perception that EA is all about the money.
 This might be somewhat correct, but Dynamic Difficulty Adjustment isn’t a money machine.
 In fact, the Dynamic Difficulty Adjustment concept implemented by EA didn’t generate extra revenue:

 “Last but not least, we also compared the impact on monetization between the control and the treatment groups.
 This comparison is critical as a monetization objective might contradict engagement maximization.
 Our Dynamic Difficulty Adjustment treatment group had a neutral impact on monetization.
 No statistically significant difference on in-game transaction revenues was observed between two groups.”

 (– Dynamic Difficulty Adjustment for Maximized Engagement in Digital Games, page 470)